Gauvino/jellyfin.org/docs/general/clients/kodi.md

 ### JellyCon Overview

 JellyCon behaves more like a standard Kodi streaming add-on.
-Media are accessed primarily by going through the Add-ons -> JellyCon menu, however depending on what skin is being used custom shortcuts and widgets can be added to the home menu.
+Media is accessed primarily by going through the Add-ons -> JellyCon menu, however depending on what skin is being used custom shortcuts and widgets can be added to the home menu.
 It also allows easy switching between multiple Jellyfin servers or users since it doesn't have to rely on syncing all the metadata down.
 By not having metadata synced, it has to request info from the server which can take a bit more time when you're browsing, but you don't have to wait for the database to sync or keep it up to date.
 It is also compatible with other media sources and can be used with other add-ons without issue.

 ### Install JellyCon Add-on